 Most miscarriages happen because of “chromosomal abnormalities” – a genetic problem that occurs when the cells of the embryo are dividing.

-With so many women experiencing pregnancy loss, we really need to talk about it more.
+The key thing to take away is that with so many women experiencing pregnancy loss, we really need to talk about it more.

 How do I know if I’m miscarrying?

-However, they are the most common signs of a miscarriage, so if you are experiencing vaginal bleeding or cramps in your lower abdomen, just above your pubic area, see your doctor as soon as possible.
+If you are experiencing vaginal bleeding or cramps in your lower abdomen, just above your pubic area, see your doctor as soon as possible.

 What does a miscarriage look like and feel like?